 Right from the Flow homepage, you can quickly sign up for a free trial account with your name and e-mail address.
 The application itself is hosted on a subdomain that separates the web app from the site itself.

 I was very impressed with the initial tour you get right when logging into your account for the first time.
-Right after clicking "sign up," you are redirected into the application tour.
+Right after clicking "sign up," you are redirected to the application tour.

 This is full of animations and modal boxes that feel very smooth.
 It also introduces essential pieces of the interface, which may seem confusing without context.